CALCULATE YOUR SIP RETURNS

 The limit may be set at a figure - represented by a percentage - as determined by the stock market.
 It may be anywhere between 2% and 20%.

-Stock A trading at Rs 100 per share today has a 20% circuit.
+Stock A, trading at ₹100 per share today, has a 20% circuit.
 That means that the share price cannot drop by more than 20% and also cannot increase by more than 20% in the trading session.
-During the day, even if the company finds a gold mine beneath it’s office premises, the price will only vary between Rs 80 and Rs 120.
+During the day, even if the company finds a gold mine beneath its office premises, the price will only vary between ₹80 and ₹120.

 Upper and Lower Circuits for Indices

-Circuits may be used not just for individual stocks, but may also be implemented for an index.
-The circuit breaker system raises a red flag when an index either dips or rises by 10%, 15% and 20%.
+Circuits may be used not only for individual stocks but also for an index.
+The circuit breaker system raises a red flag when an index either dips or rises by 10%, 15% or 20%.
 When this happens, trading is halted not just in equity markets, but also in the derivatives markets in India.

-The halt can be for a few minutes or it might last for the remainder of the trading day.
-It depends on the percentage of the rise or fall in the index.
+The halt can last a few minutes or the remainder of the trading day.
+It depends on the percentage of the index's rise or fall.

 10% rise or fall